Francis-Calingo/Visualizing-Migration-in-Canada/README.md

 # PROJECT OVERVIEW: Data Visualization of Migration to Canada (with Python)
   <ul>
-    <li>Performed data visualizations and geosoatial analysis of settlement patterns of immigrants (permanent and non-permanent) in Canada.</li>
+    <li>Performed data visualizations and geospatial analysis of settlement patterns of immigrants (permanent and non-permanent) in Canada.</li>
     <li>National, provincial and territorial, and census metropolitan area [CMA] breakdown</li>
     <li>Scraped data from Statistics Canada. (census data and quarterly estimates)</li>
     <li>Performed feature engineering on some variables to create new variables.</li>
     <li>Downloaded shapefile of Canada's provincial and territorial boundaries to create choropleth map.</li>
     <li>N.B.
 1: Some of the data from Statistics Canada are estimates based on 25% sampling.</li>
     <li>N.B.
-2: For the purpose of this analysis, the Ottawa-Gatineau CMA was broken up into two parts: its Ontario and Quebec part, rendering the analysis of thew "Top 25" CMAs Top 26.</li>
+2: For the purpose of this analysis, the Ottawa-Gatineau CMA was broken up into two parts: its Ontario and Quebec part, rendering the analysis of the "Top 25" CMAs Top 26.</li>
     <li>N.B.
 3: Statistics Canada's definition of "recent immigrants" is those that migrated to Canada within the last 5 years of a census year (e.g., 2016-2021, 2011-2016, 2006-2011, etc.)</li>
   </ul>